-The information in this booklet will help you understand more about a less invasive procedure called transcatheter valve replacement (also known as TAVR) and TAVR valves.
+The information in this booklet will help you understand more about a less invasive procedure called transcatheter valve replacement.

 Be sure to ask your Heart Team to explain all of your treatment options and the possible risks and benefits of each.